Aaron-Detre/Reversi-private-files/README.md

         -> A FilteringReversiStrategy that prioritizes capturing the most opponent discs as possible.

-    Extra Credit:
+## Extra Credit:
-    -AvoidNextToCorners
+- AvoidNextToCorners
-        -> A FilteringReversiStrategy that prioritizes avoiding cells adjacent to corner cells.
+	  - A FilteringReversiStrategy that prioritizes avoiding cells adjacent to corner cells.
-    -PlayToCorners
+- PlayToCorners
-        -> A FilteringReversiStrategy that prioritizes playing to corner cells.
+	- A FilteringReversiStrategy that prioritizes playing to corner cells.
-    -MinimizeOpponentMaxCapture
+- MinimizeOpponentMaxCapture
-        -> A FilteringReversiStrategy that prioritizes minimizing the maximum number of cells that the opponent can capture.
+	  - A FilteringReversiStrategy that prioritizes minimizing the maximum number of cells that the opponent can capture.

 User actions: